-Fundraising deadlines

-You will need to send your sponsorship money to the charity as you raise it.
-At least 80% of the minimum sponsorship required must be sent to the charity 10 weeks before departure (by 06/06/2014), and the remaining 20% within 4 weeks of completing the challenge (by 14/09/2014).
+Fundraising deadlines You will need to send your sponsorship money to the charity as you raise it.
+At least 80% of the minimum sponsorship required must be sent to the charity 10 weeks before departure (by 18/07/2014), and the remaining 20% within 4 weeks of completing the challenge (by 26/10/2014).
 If you have raised the necessary funds, the charity will then pay the balance of your challenge costs.
 The charity benefits by keeping the remaining sponsorship money and every pound over and above that you raise.

-Typical group size

-The typical group size is 6 - 12 participants

-Optional extras

-Business class upgrades Travel insurance Single room supplements Extensions at end of trip Trek/bike training weekends (subject to availability)
+Raising the sponsorship Raising funds for children with life changing and life threatening illnesses to provide treatment in America or Germany when not available in UK.
+Children with Neuroblastoma or Cerebral Palsy may need between £50,000 and £250,000 per child.
+Please help us to help them.
+Typical group size The typical group size is 6 - 12 participants Optional extras Business class upgrades Travel insurance Single room supplements Extensions at end of trip Trek/bike training weekends (subject to availability)